 It goes without saying that COVID-19 will continue to play a significant role in labor market fluctuations in the months ahead.
 As expanded coronavirus benefits are set to expire in late July, those who have chosen to refrain from seeking employment will face stiff competition when forced to begin searching for work again.
 Fortunately for employers, state governments have begun discussions on legislation meant to coax available workers away from bloated unemployment benefits.
 Until then, employers must step up their game to entice their employees to return to work and help put America’s economy back on track.

-To learn more about how Broadleaf can assist your talent and workforce management needs, you can connect with Mike on LinkedIn.
+To learn more about how Broadleaf can assist your talent and workforce management needs, you can contact us today!

 Want to stay up-to-date on the latest industry trends?
 Be sure to keep up with our Broadleaf blog.